-Sign 5: Your customer support receives a lot of customer complaint calls.
+Sign #5: Your customer support receives a lot of customer complaint calls.

 Is your customer service team overwhelmed with complaint calls?
 Are customers constantly calling about inaccurate orders, long shipping times, and a poor online ordering system?

-Or you can send a short 2 to 3 minute survey after a call is completed with customer service to understand how the representative managed the experience and what can be done better.
+Or you can send a short 2 to 3-minute customer satisfaction survey after a call is completed with customer service to understand how the representative managed the experience and what can be done better.